Acne

 What causes acne?

-Our sebaceous (oil-producing) glands are affected by our hormones.
-In people who have acne, the glands are particularly sensitive, even to normal blood levels of these hormones.
-This causes the glands to produce too much oil.
-At the same time, the lining of the pores (the small holes in the skin’s surface) becomes thickened and dead skin cells are not shed properly.
-A mixture of the oil (sebum) and dead skin cells builds up and plugs the pores producing blackheads and whiteheads.
-The plug of dead skin turns black from exposure to air and not due to dirt.
+This causes the glands to produce too much oil (sebum).
+At the same time, the lining of the pores (the small holes in the skin’s surface) becomes thickened and dead skin cells build up and block the pores.
+The mixture of the oil and dead skin cells plugging the pores produces blackheads and whiteheads.

-The acne bacteria (now known as Cutibacterium acnes) live on everyone’s skin, usually causing no problems.
-In those with acne, the build-up of oil creates an ideal environment for the bacteria to multiply.
-This is accompanied by inflammation which leads to the formation of red, swollen or pus-filled spots.
+Harmless bacteria that live on everyone’s skin, usually cause no problems.
+However, in acne, the build-up of oil creates an ideal environment for the bacteria to multiply and cause inflammation.
+This leads to the formation of red, swollen or pus-filled spots. (papules, pustules, nodules or cysts).

 Is acne hereditary?

 Acne can run in families, but many people with acne do not have affected people in their family.
-It is likely that a combination of genetic, hormonal and lifestyle factors (such as diet, stress, skincare products etc) act in combination to cause most acne.
+It is likely that a combination of genetic, hormonal and lifestyle factors (such as stress, skincare products, smoking, etc.) act in combination to cause most acne.

 What does acne look like and what does it feel like?